gordicaleksa/Open-NLLB/DATA_LOADING_EXPLAINED.md

 All of the above is then wrapped into a `CountingIterator` which just does what the name suggests: keeps track of the number of consumed batches during the training (or validation - similar pipeline there).

 ## Step 10
-Finally `CountingIterator` object is wrapped into in a progress bar (e.g. wandb + json).
+Finally `CountingIterator` object is wrapped into in a progress bar (e.g. `WandBProgressBarWrapper` + `JsonProgressBar`).
 Those just do some additional logging (to the console and/or Weights & Biases dashboard) and then delegate the call to the `CountingIterator`.

-Only the main/master GPU process will log to Weights & Biases.
-The other processes won't have that additional progress bar wrapper instead they'll only have e.g. JSON bar wrapper.
+Note: Only the main/master GPU (the one that has a global rank == 0) process will log to Weights & Biases.
+The other GPU processes won't have that additional wandb progress bar wrapper instead they'll only have e.g. JSON bar wrapper.

 ---